firecracker80/taskmaster2/README.md

 To address all the errors, I have researched on google and I have searched for syntax errors.
 I am not finding anything significant that would cause these errors.

 ![Task Details](Images/rview1.png)

+Lab 31 9/27/2022

+My app still has errors, some have to do with the limitations of my device.
+The app, which was running, is not running anymore.
+It gives the error, "Taskmaster stopped working".
+I have connected my physical android device and that didn't help.
+I have only written one test.
+You will see that there are several things that are red, although the dependencies are there and have been imported.
+I don't know what to do to move forward.